 Yes.
-A non-refundable $100 deposit is required once a student is accepted to secure his/her spot.
-The deposit is requested one month after acceptance and must be submitted before registering for classes.
+A non-refundable $100 deposit is required prior to registering for classes.
+The deposit is requested by January 15th or one month after acceptance for later applicants.
 This can be paid online with “FLBC deposit” in the payment description.

 4. When do I make my first payment?